b-verify/b_verify-server-ads-usecase/README.md

 The ``update`` protion of the proof is fixed size and does not change over time.

 The ``freshness`` proof however gets strictly larger after each commitment since the update was performed.
 To prove that an ADS\_ROOT is still fresh, after each commitment a partial path must be added to the freshness proof.
 However the partial path does not need to contain all of the pre-images on the co-path.
 By caching updates on the client we can reduce the sizes of these proofs by around 50%.
-Assymptotically if a commitment has U random updates, the freshness proof will grow by a size of ``log^2(U)`` in expectation.
+Assymptotically if a commitment has ``U random updates`` and there are ``N total ADS\_ROOTs`` in the data structure, the freshness proof will grow by a size of ``log(N)*log(U)`` in expectation.

 ### Results
 Actual measurement of proof sizes confirms these results: